HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/httpsocketexhaustion.md

 Is it??

 ### Test to break stuff

-In my test, this is the only way the ports actually get exhausted.

 I took the code from last test, and ran it with the using statement.